BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## SCENARIO 17 — DIVIDE & CONQUER

-*With battle having divided two opposing forces, each army must now fight to rejoin their allies, all whilst trying to claim key areas of the battlefield to ensure they will win the day.*

 **SCENARIO OUTLINE**

 With your army split in two, claim the key areas of the battlefield.